Dblanco-code/BetterDocs/README.md

-Better Docs
+Better Docs | Version 0.2.0
-An alternative to Google Docs
+An alternative to Google Docs - made with Create-React-App and Parse.

-By Deep and Dominick
+Authors: Deep Brahmbhatt, Dominick Blanco

-npm start

-version 0.2.0